Replacing a Water Heater

 A new water heater system ranges in price depending on the type of tank, size of the tank, and the system’s ability to conserve energy.
 This puts the price range anywhere from $150-$4,000.
 Electric water heaters are valued anywhere between $100-$700 and gas water heaters sell anywhere from $200-$1,000.
 Small units that fit underneath the sink can cost anywhere between $200-$1,500.
 Heat pumps and solar water heaters are also an option but come at a much higher price point.

 Things to Consider When Shopping for a Water Heater:

 - Number of appliances in your home that depend on hot water

 - How many people live in the home (Tank size depends on amount of water to be used)

-- Insulation is important.
-The thicker the insulation ( insulation density ranges from 1” to 3”), the better the ability to maintain a consistent temperature, save energy and receive a better warranty;
+- Insulation (density ranges from 1”-3”) The better the insulation the better the ability to maintain temperature, save energy, and receive a better warranty

-- Is the water heater tank system energy efficient?
-The National Appliance Energy Conservation Act of 1987 instituted the requirement of a yellow Energy Guide sticker be displayed on each water heater unit indicating the energy usage requirements for both electric and natural gas tanks.
+- Check to make sure the system is energy efficient.
+The National Appliance Energy Conservation Act of 1987 instituted the requirement of a yellow Energy Guide sticker be displayed on each water heater unit indicating the energy usage requirements for both electric and natural gas tanks

 The best and most affordable way to repair or replace a water heater system is by calling Rapid Rooter in South Florida.
-They are licensed and educated professionals, so it will take out the guess work.
-Call (877) 202-6874 today for your FREE estimate on all plumbing and air conditioning repairs and replacements, or visit us online at www.rapid-rooter.com .
+Our licensed and educated professionals that take out the guess work.
+Call (877) 202-6874 today for your FREE estimate on all plumbing and air conditioning repairs and replacements, or schedule your service online and a representative will be in touch shortly.